kwhorne/wirement-breeze/README.md

 ```

-3. Within your Livewire component's view, you can use Breezy's `grid-section` blade component to match the style:
+3. Within your Livewire component's view, you can use Wirement Breeze's `grid-section` blade component to match the style:

 ```blade
 <x-wirement-breeze::grid-section md=2 title="Your title" description="This is the description">